Child and Adolescent Team

 As well as working with young people, Yasmin has been working as couple’s counsellor with Relate since 2018.

-Yasmin completed an MSc in Psychotherapy at Surrey University in 2005.
-Yasmin qualified at a couples counsellor in 2014 and is a member of BACP as well as The National Counselling and Psychotherapy Society.
+Yasmin also completed an MSc in Psychotherapy at Surrey University in 2005 and as a couples counsellor in 2014.
+She is a member of BACP as well as The National Counselling and Psychotherapy Society.

 Cath Jones